22 Best Brunch Spots in Philadelphia

 Bud & Marilyn’s

-The brunch menu at Bud & Marilyn’s is filled with favorites like fried chicken and waffles, brioche French toast, and braised shortrib chilaquiles.
+The brunch menu at Bud & Marilyn’s is filled with favorites like braised shortrib chilaquiles and andouille sausage and biscuits.
+We almost always opt for the perfectly crispy cheese curds and chicken and waffles (extra maple syrup is a good plan, too).
 Alongside one of the dozen brunch cocktails or non-alcoholic options, they’re a great way to start the weekend.

 El Chingon

-El Chingon’s lunch and brunch menu is available daily, and, in addition to cemitas, includes chilaquiles, a chalupa, and our favorite, huevos con mole—scrambled eggs topped with flavorful mole and served with homemade corn tortillas.
+El Chingon’s lunch and brunch menu is available daily (except Monday), and, in addition to cemitas, includes chilaquiles, a chalupa, and tacos.
+Our absolute favorite was huevos con mole—scrambled eggs topped with flavorful mole and served with rice and homemade corn tortillas.

 Attico